VI. Disorderly Conduct/Unacceptable Behavior

 This University has always created an environment for raising challenging questions and the discussion of significant issues.
 There is perhaps none more significant than the challenge and issue of free speech.
 Our residence and dining halls exist to complement the educational mission of an institution of higher learning.
 Our expectations and standards of acceptable behavior are reflective of our purpose.
 Violating these policies may result in immediate removal from the residence halls:

-Any behavior or action, physical or verbal (including social media posts), in which the mode of expression is lewd, obscene, or indecent irrespective of its content or viewpoint, Verbal abuse, intimidation, coercion or bullying which is sufficiently severe, persistent pervasive so as to interfere with or limit a student's ability to participate or benefit from the educational services, activities, activities or opportunities offered by the institution, including, but not limited to, that which constitutes discrimination or harassment relating to race, gender, sexual orientation, religion, disability, or any other protected class.
+Any behavior or action, physical or verbal (including social media posts), in which the mode of expression, irrespective of its content or viewpoint, is lewd, obscene, or indecent, verbal abuse, intimidation, coercion or bullying which is sufficiently severe, persistent pervasive so as to interfere with or limit a student's ability to participate or benefit from the educational services, activities, or opportunities offered by the institution, including, but not limited to, that which constitutes discrimination or harassment relating to race, gender, gender identity or expression, sexual orientation, religion, disability, or any other protected class.

 Threatening behavior, whether written, verbal or physical to others or self may result in immediate removal.